Dimension of the moduli space of a curve in the complex plane: A remarkable element in proof of theorem

 where $x=0$ is a local equation of $D_{i}$.\\ The local analytic class of the singularities added above depends on the value of $\lambda$ which is called the \emph{Camacho-Sad index \cite{separatrice}} of the singularity $s$ along $D.$ It is denoted by

-where $s$ is the singularity. \item Finally, for each component of $d^{E}$ attached to $D_{j}$ with $p_{j}\geq0$, $\mathcal{F}\left[S_{d}\right]$ admits one more linear singularity along $D_{j}.$ \end{itemize} The above data must satisfy some compatibility conditions stated in the theorem of Lins-Neto : first, two dicritical components cannot meet which is ensured by the second property of Proposition \ref{lem-combi}.
-Second, the Camacho-Sad indexes of the singularities along a given component $D_{j}$ have to satisfy a relation known as \emph{the Camacho-Sad relation}
+where $s$ is the singularity.
+Finally, for each component of $d^{E}$ attached to $D_{j}$ with $p_{j}\geq0$, $\mathcal{F}\left[S_{d}\right]$ admits one more linear singularity along $D_{j}.$ \end{itemize} The remain hypothesis controle the projective representations of holonomy of the desired foliation: this part is irrelevant for our construction and can be chosen arbitrarily.

+The above data must satisfy some compatibility conditions stated in the theorem of Lins-Neto : \begin{itemize} \item two dicritical components cannot meet which is ensured by the second property of Proposition \ref{lem-combi}. \item the Camacho-Sad indexes of the singularities along a given component $D_{j}$ have to satisfy a relation known as \emph{the Camacho-Sad relation}

-The third property in Proposition \ref{lem-combi} allows us to choose the Camacho-Sad indices of the linear singularities added at (\ref{eq:eq11}) and at (\ref{eq:eq12}) in order to ensure the Camacho-Sad relation for any component $D_{j}$.
-By construction, one has
+The third property in Proposition \ref{lem-combi} allows us to choose the Camacho-Sad indices of the linear singularities added at (\ref{eq:eq11}) and at (\ref{eq:eq12}) in order to ensure the Camacho-Sad relation for any component $D_{j}$. \end{itemize} According to the theorem of Lins-Neto, there exists a germ of foliation $\mathcal{F}\left[S_{d}\right]$ defined at the origin of $\left(\mathbb{C}^{2},0\right)$ that realizes all the above prescription.
+In particular, by construction, one has

-\end{proof} A lot of foliations can be constructed as above.
-Indeed, we do not prescribe the way these local data are glued together.
-Hence, there is a big number of non equivalent choices.
+\end{proof} A lot of foliations can be constructed as above, prescribing freely the projective representations of holonomy.
+Hence, there is a big number of non analytically equivalent choices.
 However, all the foliations build the way above share some properties.
 In any case, $\mathcal{F}\left[S_{d}\right]$ is dicritical along $D_{N}$.
 Its singularities are all linearizable and thus $\mathcal{F}\left[S_{d}\right]$ is of \emph{second kind }as defined in\emph{ \cite{MatQuasi,Genzmer1}}.
 Its desingularization has the same topological type as the desingularization of $S_{d}$.
-Moreover, the foliation $\mathcal{F}\left[S_{d}\right]$ is tangent to some curve topologically equivalent to $S_{d}$.
+Moreover, the foliation $\mathcal{F}\left[S_{d}\right]$ is tangent to some curve $\mathfrak{S}$ topologically equivalent to $S_{d}$ since $\mathfrak{S}$ and $S_{d}$ share the same process of desingularization.
 Finally, the algebraic multiplicity is the desired one.
 Indeed, one has the following result :

 \begin{lem} Regardless the foliation $\mathcal{F}\left[S_{d}\right]$ constructed as above, one has

 \end{lem}